Types of Degrees Public Health Majors Are Getting

 |Hispanic or Latino||2,711|

-Americans aren’t the only ones with an interest in Public Health.
+Public Health appeals to people across the globe.
 About 2.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia